The £3,000 Mistake That Changed My Hosting Strategy

 Essential UK Hosting Features for Professional Use

 Not all UK hosting providers understand agency needs.
 You need features that scale with your client roster.
-Basic shared hosting won't cut it when you're managing dozens of websites.
+Basic shared hosting will not cut it when you are managing dozens of websites.
 Look for providers that cater specifically to web professionals and agencies.

 The hosting industry loves to throw around marketing buzzwords.
 Cut through the noise and focus on features that actually help your daily workflow.
-White-label options and reseller programs can generate additional revenue streams.
-Many successful agencies I know make 20-30% of their monthly income from hosting resale.
+White-label options and reseller programmes can generate additional revenue streams.
+Many successful agencies I know make 20 to 30% of their monthly income from hosting resale.

 Professional hosting should make your job easier, not harder.
 You want tools that automate routine tasks and prevent client emergencies.
 The right hosting setup lets you focus on development and client relationships instead of server maintenance.